 - With us, you are a person: not an "advertising conversion".
 We care more about individual's satisfaction than volume selling.

-- We are a pure security company focused on "security done right".
+- We are a pure security company focused on "security done right" and our core team members have been in infosec for 20 years.

 No. We hate unsolicited emails as much as you do.
-We will send you only auto-generated payment reminders/confirmations and important announcements on very rare occasions (once in a few months on average).
+We will send you only auto-generated payment reminders/confirmations and important announcements on very rare occasions.
 Example of announcements: implementation of major features, software releases etc. Such announcements are only sent to customers who have an active account with us.
 We will never send you emails like "Hey!
 Look what's new!
 We want you back!" - unless, of course, you asked us to notify you once a certain feature will be available.

 It depends on your connection speed between you and the VPN node.
 Using a VPN node which is closer to your location would usually be faster due to better routing/peering - matching or almost matching your regular connection speed.
 VPN speeds also depend on the VPN protocol you use.
 OpenVPN (TCP) is slower by design, L2TP/IPsec, OpenVPN (UDP) and PPTP(insecure) are the fastest.
 Try all of them and see what’s the fastest for you.
 Also, check our speed testing guide.